zeeshanmcp12/golang/notes.md

   - In Slices, we can add many values as we like and it keeps expand memory for us.
   - Syntax:
     - var sliceList = []string{"Apple", "Mango", "Banana"}
     - Notice the difference.
-We didn't elements in square braces above.
+We didn't add elements in square braces above.
   - Slice will return following type:
     - []string
 - How to append any element in existing array: